donydony2009/ObisidianResearch/Research/Veganism/Animals Feeling Pain.md

 Examples of stimuli:
  heat/cold
- tissue gamage
+ tissue damage

-The information is processed  at the central nervous system providing info about where the damage was, the intesity nature, duration
+The information is processed  at the central nervous system providing info about where the damage was, the intensity nature, duration

 Pain effects / evidence:
  emotional state of pain